Boot Pool Management

 The option to activate a boot environment only displays for boot entries not set to Active

 Activating an environment means the system boots into the point of time saved in that environment the next time it is started.
-Click the more_vert for an inactive boot environment, and then select Activate to open the Activate dialog.
+Click the Activate (Activate) icon for an inactive boot environment to open the Activate dialog.

 Click Confirm, and then click Activate.

-The System Boot screen status changes to Reboot and the current Active entry changes from Now/Reboot to Now, indicating that it is the current boot environment but is not used on next boot.
+The System Boot screen status changes to Reboot and the current Active entry changes from Now/Reboot to Now, indicating that it is the current boot environment but it is not used on the next system restart (boot operation).

-Click the more_vert for a boot environment, and then select Clone to open the Clone Boot Environment window.
+Click the Clone (Clone) icon to open the Clone Boot Environment window.

 Enter a new name using only alphanumeric characters, and/or the allowed dashes (-), underscores (_), and periods (.) characters.